cloudogu/k8s-dogu-operator/docs/operations/dogu_upgrades_en.md

      container user and the execution of the executable is possible.
 - The pre-upgrade script is executed by the current container user in the old dogu

+#### Limitations

+The size of the pre-upgrade script is only limited by the RAM (random access memory).

 ## Post-Upgrade Script

 Unlike the pre-upgrade script, the post-upgrade script is subject to only minor constraints because the script is usually already in its execution location.